-Here is the outline of the Coxswain Clinic held on 5.26.2012.
+Here is the outline of a Coxswain Clinic held at our boathouse.

 - Observing traffic patterns

 - Always parallel to wake, never perpendicular

 - Always look ahead; Watch for hazards to avoid large steering changes later

 - How to steer- small motions; Less is more

 - When to steer?

 - Blades in v. blades out

 - Tell crew “on the rudder”

 - Picking a point

 - One on port, one on starboard: keep your boat in the middle

 - Or, pick a center point on the horizon

 - Working with other coxswains

 - Coxswain on the right sets the course unless otherwise instructed

 - Communicate regularly re: points, starting pieces, bringing boats even, etc.

 - Keeping boats together: why is this important?

 III.
 What to say?

 - Practice v. racing: You get out what you put in

 - We v. you

 - Command v. conversation

 - Confidence & ownership

 - Speak clearly & controlled

 - When to speak

 - Embrace the silence

 - Identify.
 Correct.
 Assess. & What.
 How.
 When.

 - Speaking to individuals v. boat

 - Kick, send.
 Rhythmic calls

 - Internal v. external coxing

--meters, time, rating
+- Meters, time, rating